Why you may not be allowed to appeal

 - What decision you want the IRB-RAD to make

-Submitting your IRB-RAD appeal
+Send in your IRB-RAD appeal

-The IRB-RAD Member reviewing your appeal has three options when making a decision:
+The IRB-RAD Member reviewing your claim can:

 If your IRB-RAD appeal is approved